alex-neal/mars_cnn/index.md

 ## **Tune Hyperparameters**

 Now we can use our model building function to initialize the random search tuner.
-We'll instruct the tuner select the hyperparameters that produce the highest validation accuracy during the tuning process.
+We'll instruct the tuner to select the hyperparameters that produce the highest validation accuracy during the tuning process.
 The tuner will try 40 different sets of hyperparameters, and repeat each trial three times for a higher degree of result reliability.

 ```python